Fluid Template File Structure

 In an MVC (model-view-controller) context the latter can be used to implement a universal way to resolve the template files so you do not have to set the file path and filename for each file you want to render.
 In this case, Fluid will resolve template by using the pattern {$templateRootPath}/{$controllerName}/{$actionName}.{$format} with all of these variables coming directly from the TemplatePaths instance - which means that by filling the TemplatePaths instance with information about your MVC context you can have Fluid automatically resolve the paths of template files associated with controller actions.

-Fluid will behave slightly different when a Template uses a Layout and when it does not:
+Fluid will behave slightly differently when a template uses a layout and when it does not:

 • When no Layout is used, the template is rendered directly and will output everything not contained in an <f:section>

 • When a Layout is used, the Template itself is not rendered directly.
-Instead, the Template defines any number of <f:section> which contain the pieces that will be rendered from the Layout using <f:render>
+Instead, the Template defines any number of <f:section> containers which contain the pieces that will be rendered from the layout using <f:render>

 Layouts